New year, new laws: Legislation taking effect in Louisiana in 2024

 Republican Senator Fred Mills was able to pass a law allowing patients to have their initial visit with their doctor, nurse or other healthcare provider over Zoom or FaceTime to go over their symptoms.
 The old law required your first visit to be in-person to see if telehealth was necessary going forward.

-“Now, if someone has to have a telehealth visit… remotely, through Zoom or how we’re talking right now, you don’t have to see the doctor up close and personal for the first time,” Sen. Mills said.
+“Now, if someone has to have a telehealth visit remotely, through Zoom, you don’t have to see the doctor up close and personal for the first time,” Sen. Mills said.

-Sen. Mills says this is not only a more convenient way for you to see your doctor, but it also helps keep you and others safe from being exposed to viral diseases.
+Sen. Mills said this is not only a more convenient way for you to see your doctor, but it also helps keep you and others safe from being exposed to viral diseases.

 “Especially during flu season, you don’t want somebody coming into the office.
 You want them to be able to have this visit here, not to cause an epidemic of sorts.
 It’s basically a modernization of technology,” Sen. Mills continued.